 As bridge builders, we are constantly hearing the words, “I’m not a racist.”
 Or, “that’s not us.”
 This misses the point that God is trying to help the church get.
 We are a part of this system that did this, particularly the white majority culture.
 Like pollution, we have inherited something.
 None of us caused pollution, but we are affected by it by what happened before.
 We now know that trauma carries over generations and those of us from the majority white culture have to enter into this trauma.

-The reality of lament and acknowledgement all become a reality in that moment.
-We as white men are connected to this event, because it’s a part of our tribe.
-As Paul says in Romans 2:4, “not realizing that God’s kindness is intended to lead you to repentance.”
+When Brodie read the lament, the reality of lament and acknowledgement all become a reality in that moment.
+We as white men are connected to this event, because it’s a part of our tribe as a part of the doctrine of the original sin.
+We inherited this, and as Paul says in Romans 2:4, “not realizing that God’s kindness is intended to lead you to repentance.”

 God’s kindness leads us to enter into the dark places of this country and this is why we must enter into lament and allow Christ’s Spirit to face this.